• Skip to primary navigation

 Jump to Recipe Jump to Video

-These Blueberry Crumble Bars have a soft and chewy bottom layer, gooey, jammy center and a crispy crumble topping.
-They’re made with wholesome ingredients and are easy to make!
+These Blueberry Crumble Bars are jammy in the center, crispy on top and held together with a tasty, chewy bottom…Oh yeah, I’ll take two please!
+They’re easy to make with wholesome ingredients and I love how sweet and decadent they taste.
 Delicious breakfast bar?
 Blueberry dessert?
 I think these blueberry crumb bars are perfect any time of day!

 Blueberry Crumb Bars cut into squares on a piece of parchment paper with a few fresh blueberries sprinkled about.